FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountImportAndExport/t_st_importAndExportAccounts.md

 ## Import accounts using the Administration Tool

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> supports import from the following releases only, patched to the latest patch or service pack – 5.4, 5.3.6, 5.3.5, 5.3.3, 5.3.1, 5.3.0, and 5.2.1.
-Accounts can be imported from export files produced by the same or another <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> deployment.
+{{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} supports import from the following releases only, patched to the latest patch or service pack – 5.4, 5.3.6, 5.3.5, 5.3.3, 5.3.1, 5.3.0, and 5.2.1.
+Accounts can be imported from export files produced by the same or another {{< SecureTransport/componentshortname  >}} deployment.

-You can import account information using the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+You can import account information using the {{< SecureTransport/componentshortname  >}} Administration Tool.
 The account information is imported as an XML file containing user settings, transfer sites, transfer profiles, account certificates, certificate requests, subscriptions, and route packages.
 You can also import business units, administrators, administrative roles, site template settings, applications, route package templates, and certificates.
-You must know the password assigned to the file when it was exported by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+You must know the password assigned to the file when it was exported by {{< SecureTransport/componentshortname  >}}.
 If you are creating an XML file from scratch, you must assign a password to the file.

 > **Note:**
 >